meshhq/terraform-meshhq-ecs-cluster/terraform.md

 We are always on the lookout for opportunities to build tooling that will allow us to automate difficult, repetitive, and/or error prone tasks.
 Tools have the potential to save developers significant amounts of time and increase efficiency.
 We get to pass those savings on to our customers as well.

 Deploying an ECS Cluster is indeed a difficult, repetitive and error prone process.
-As such it was a perfect candidate for automation via tooling.
+As such, the process was a perfect candidate for automation via tooling.
 To build this tooling, we leveraged one of our favorite DevOps frameworks, `Terraform`.

 ## Configuration with Terraform

 As Terraform states on their website, the tool allows you to "safely and predictably create, change, and improve production infrastructure."

-It also allows us to avoid the AWS dashboard ;).
+In plain english, Terraform allows you to describe you infrastrucutre via configuration files.
+Once you have your configuration files in place, the terraform CLI then allows you to spin up your cloud resources from the command line.
+As an added bonus, it also allows us to avoid the AWS dashboard ;).

 When we deploy ECS Clusters, they are typically configured in a simalar manner.
-This makes it very easy for us to express this infrastructure in configuration files with Terraform.
+This makes it very easy for us to express our default configuration with Terraform.
 Our typical configuration is as follows:

 * Cluster Instances - Min of 3, Max of 5
 * Load Balancing - Via an Application Load Balancer